Updated February 3, 2017

 - Reservations are highly recommended and can be made up to 60 days in advance.
 All reservations can be made online or you can call (714) 781-DINE (3463) between 7:00 AM and 9:00 PM daily (Pacific Time).

 - You will not have to pay for children under the age of 3, however, include them in your party count when making a reservation.
 That way, the restaurant can accommodate accurate seating for your group.
+Children age 2 and under can eat off your plate or you can bring food for them.

 A few tips: